-It’s one of the most popular sports in the UAE and this week sees the return of its flagship tournament: the Abu Dhabi World Professional Jiu-Jitsu Championship (ADWPJJC).
+It’s one of the most popular sports in the UAE, spurred on by the annual flagship tournament: the Abu Dhabi World Professional Jiu-Jitsu Championship (ADWPJJC).

-Now in its 12th year, the competition takes place from Tuesday to Friday (April 6 to 9), with the world’s best going up against local talent.
+Heading into its 13th year in 2022, the competition usually takes place in April, when the world’s best going up against local talent.
 There are also competitions for junior fighters under the age of 18.
 In total, some 2,000 athletes are expected to compete over the next few days and the final clashes between the sport’s best will take place on the last two days.

-“Over the past year, we have successfully organized several championships and training camps, all with extremely high health and wellness standards,” says Mohammed Salem Al Dhaheri, vice president of the UAE Jiu-Jitsu Federation and president of the ADWPJJC organizing committee.
+“Over the past year, we have successfully organized several championships and training camps, all with extremely high health and wellness standards,” says Mohammed Salem Al Dhaheri, vice president of the UAE Jiu-Jitsu Federation and president of the ADWPJJC organizing committee, ahead of the 2021 event.
 “We have developed a comprehensive set of tried-and-tested protocols to ensure that these are maintained over the course of the tournament.”

 Jiu-Jitsu is a self-defence martial art that dates back to the 1920s, with participants winning points through grappling and submission holds.
 One of its main tenets is that a smaller and weaker person can defend themselves against a bigger person through these moves and by distributing their body weight properly.

 Such a physical sport naturally burns a lot of calories and its ever-growing popularity means many clubs and gyms are now emphasizing those benefits.
 Want to get involved?
 Here’s your guide to taking up jiu-jitsu in the UAE.

 Join a Jiu-Jitsu club

 UAE Jiu-Jitsu Federation